 Allie is the co-founder of Indiesew and creator of all things pretty on the site.
 Follow Allie and receive other Indiesew updates by subscribing to the blog.

 So I spent a few days thinking about how I could make the Bridgetown Backless Dress work with a strapless bra.
 While sitting on a beach in Hawaii, sketching on a yellow lined notepad, I had an epiphany.
 "Why not add a strapless bodice to the dress?”
-So I went all fashion designer on you guys, and did that.
-A today I’m showing you how!
+And today I’m showing you how!

 I sized down two sizes since my fabric had considerable stretch.
 I recommend you size down at least one size when sewing this pattern in a knit fabric.

 - An extra 1/2 yard of knit fabric

 For this tutorial, your strapless bodice will be custom fitted to your measurements.
 First, measure your high bust and write down that number.
 My high bust measured at 31.5”.

 Measure the fullest part of your bust and record that number.
 My bust measures at 33".